 When we were in Thailand, we definitely noticed that there are street dogs everywhere!
 You’ll find them on the streets, around the temples, on the beaches – pretty much everywhere you go you’ll come across street dogs.

-Maybe they have an owner, maybe they don’t.
-They are an accepted part of life over there, and I never witnessed anyone shouting at them or abusing them.
+They are an accepted part of life over there, and we never witnessed anyone shouting at them or abusing them.
 Instead there were little plates and bowls with scraps or dog biscuits randomly dispersed throughout the streets.

-Mind you, I think you’ll get used to it pretty quickly because it’s just so normal over there.
-Also, since these dogs don’t lack the basic necessities, you won’t have them coming up wanting food or love – they really leave you alone.
+Most of the time, these dogs entirely ignored us, and after a short while, you’ll get used to seeing them everywhere.
+Also, since these dogs are generally fed and watered, you won’t have them coming up wanting food or love – they generally leave you alone.

 Tips for Dealing with Street Dogs

 Dogs are pack animals and as such their social behaviour is mainly about conflict prevention.
 A dog will not randomly threaten or attack you just out of unpredictable viciousness.
 There is most likely a reason why it’s upset with you.

 It probably wants to defend itself or something that is important to it.
 It will also want to avoid an escalation, even though it does not necessarily look like it to you.
 So don’t panic!
 It’s not a pleasant situation to be in, agreed, but the calmer and more confident you are, the better.